-A wide range of conductive and dielectric pastes and inks used across virtually all MTS applications from very highly conductive pure silver to low cost carbon, copper and alloy conductors.
+A wide range of conductive and dielectric pastes and inks used across virtually all MTS applications from very highly conductive pure silver to low-cost carbon, copper, and alloy conductors.

 Sensor applications range from biomedical devices to touch sensing, forced sensing as well as thermal sensing products.
-Sensors are a fast growing segment of the market as the number of applications for IoT-connected sensors is exploding.
+Sensors are a fast-growing segment of the market as the number of applications for IoT-connected sensors is exploding.

 Additive inks help you interact directly with the display through touch.
 Similarly, in Smart Glass applications, polymer or glass panels are typically ITO (Indium Tin Oxide) or TCO (Transparent Conductive Oxides) coated and addressed with grid lines and bus bars using an additive ink technology.

-New copper and silver-coated copper alloy, in addition to all-silver compositions for printing HR and UHR antenna, RFIDs, and smart cards, have been introduced that display excellent conductivity after lamination or photonic curing, ensuring new, cost effective solutions.
+New copper and silver-coated copper alloy, in addition to all-silver compositions for printing HR and UHR antenna, RFIDs, and smart cards, have been introduced that display excellent conductivity after lamination or photonic curing, ensuring new, cost-effective solutions.

-DuPont™ Intexar™ inks are designed to provide numerous elongation cycles with minimal change or hysteresis.
+Micromax™ Intexar™ inks are designed to provide numerous elongation cycles with minimal change or hysteresis.

 IME Inks are designed to meet the demands of thermoforming when printed onto substrates followed by the extreme environment of injection molding.

 Demand for brighter, more efficient LED light sources is challenging solid-state lighting designers.
-The widespread adoption and use of LEDs has required the use of highly reflective inks along with the need to attach components to existing flexible circuitry with a robust connection not only for conductivity but also for strength and flexibility.
+The widespread adoption and use of LEDs have required the use of highly reflective inks along with the need to attach components to existing flexible circuitry with a robust connection not only for conductivity but also for strength and flexibility.

 Biomedical inks focus on several areas that range from electrochemical analysis of biological fluids to thermal and biometric sensing.
 This makes it possible to monitor patients remotely and individuals working in harsh environments to ensure their safety as they perform their tasks in hazardous environments.
 These inks can also be used on packaging that will function as a smart device reducing the need for external equipment as well as making the package lighter with a significant reduction in cost.